valkey-io/valkey-doc/commands/bf.info.md

-Returns information about a bloom filter
+Returns usage information and properties of a specific bloom filter

 ## Info Fields

-* CAPACITY - Returns the number of unique items that would need to be added before scaling would happen
+* CAPACITY - The number of unique items that would need to be added before a scale out occurs or (non scaling) before it rejects addition of unique items.
-* SIZE - Returns the number of bytes allocated
+* SIZE - The number of bytes allocated by this bloom filter.
 * FILTERS - Returns the number of filters in the specified key
-* ITEMS - Returns the number of unique items that have been added the the bloom filter
+* ITEMS - The number of unique items that have been added to the bloom filter
-* ERROR - Returns the false positive rate for the bloom filter
+* ERROR - The false positive rate of the bloom filter
-* EXPANSION - Returns the expansion rate
+* EXPANSION - The expansion rate of the bloom filter.
+Non scaling filters will have an expansion rate of nil.
-* MAXSCALEDCAPACITY - Returns the maximum capacity that can be reached before an error occurs
+* MAXSCALEDCAPACITY - The [maximum capacity](../topics/bloomfilters.md) that a scalable bloom filter can be expand to and reach before a subsequent scale out will fail.

 If none of the optional fields are specified, all the fields will be returned.
 MAXSCALEDCAPACITY will be an unrecognized argument on non scaling filters